vsjondhale/LearnRust/README.md

 ##  7.
 ### Managing Growing Projects with Packages, Crates, and Modules
 - A package can contain multiple binary crates and optionally one library crate.
 - As a package grows, you can extract parts into separate crates that become external dependencies.

-#### Module System
+* Packages: A Cargo feature that lets you build, test, and share crates
+* Crates: A tree of modules that produces a library or executable
+* Modules and use: Let you control the organization, scope, and privacy of paths
+* Paths: A way of naming an item, such as a struct, function, or module

 ##### Packages and Crates
 - A crate is the smallest amount of code that the Rust compiler considers at a time.
 - A crate can come in one of two forms: a binary crate or a library crate.